leoninekev/boolgrad/README.md

 The code structure and organization is heavily inspired from [micrograd](https://github.com/karpathy/micrograd) by Andrej Karpathy.
 It is almost a copy with necessary changes for dealing with Boolean values.

+Check this [notebook](./boolgrad/notebooks/dev.ipynb) for some basic gates and their gradients

 For implications, see this [notes](https://mlsquare.github.io/intro2dl/lectures/L01.html#universal-approximation)